django-oscar/django-oscar-accounts/README.rst

 Managed accounts for Django
 ===========================

-This package provides managed accounts for `Oscar`_.
-A managed account is an allocation of money that can be used as a payment source for orders.
+This package provides managed accounts for Django.
+A managed account is an allocation of money that can be debited and credited.
 Accounts can be used to implement:

 * Giftcard schemes